 Step 1: Incorporate the butter into the dough.

-Add the flour, baking powder, baking soda, sugar, and salt to your food processor.
-Remove the butter from the fridge and cut it into cubes.
-Add it to the flour mixture and pulse until the butter is incorporated, but you can still see pea-sized chunks coated in flour.
+Add the dry ingredients to your food processor.
+Add cold butter and pulse until the butter is incorporated, but you can still see pea-sized chunks coated in flour.
 In the alternative, you can use a pastry cutter.

 Step 2: Add the wet ingredients.